 Digital transformation in the insurance industry is moving faster than a claims agent after a hail storm.
 Actually, the sector has been one of the first to digitize its systems to improve internal processes, make more accurate risk assessments, and inform product pricing.

-However, with the rapid advancements in technology and changing consumer expectations, insurers can’t afford to just maintain the status quo.
+However, with rapid advancements in digital technologies and changing consumer expectations, insurers can’t afford to just maintain the status quo.
 Customers expect more from their digital experiences.
 They want fast and smooth processes, intuitive interfaces, and complex interactions made simple.

-Having worked with a number of clients in the insurance sector over nearly two decades, we’ve come to learn some important principles for building digital products that customers love and businesses thrive on.
+With over two decades of experience on projects focusing on digital transformation in insurance, we’ve come to learn some important principles for building digital products that customers love and businesses thrive on.

 What does digital transformation in the insurance industry even mean?

-In general, digital transformation is about using technology to create new or improve existing business processes, products, or services.
+In general, digital transformation is about using technology to create new or improve existing business models by introducing digital innovation to processes, products, or services.

 An early example of digital transformation in the insurance industry is the use of scanners for digital document filing, as well as complex algorithms backed by historical data for shaping the prices of insurance premiums more accurately.
 This allowed insurance companies to become more profitable and better at risk management.